Find Grad Schools

 Doctor’s Degrees in Veterinary Biomedical and Clinical Sciences

 There are 24 schools in the United States where you can get your doctor's degree in veterinary biomedical and clinical sciences.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 13% were students from underrepresented racial-ethnic groups.
-Also, 33.0% of veterinary biomedical and clinical sciences graduates were international students.
+This degree is more popular with female students, and about 12% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 39.4% of veterinary biomedical and clinical sciences graduates were international students.

 Education Levels of Veterinary Biomedical and Clinical Sciences Majors